immahdi2007/immahdi2007/README.md

 <div align="center">

-Hi there!
-I'm **Mahdi Malanouri**, an 18-year-old tech enthusiast who lives and breathes computers.
+Hi, I'm Mahdi Malanouri.
+I'm 18 years old and I love computers.

-I started my journey with **design**, exploring colors, layouts, and creativity, and eventually fell in love with **Android development**.
-Now I enjoy crafting apps while keeping an eye on beautiful design and user experience.
+I do a bit of Android programming and I also have some design sense.
+Before I got into programming, I was interested in design.

-When I'm not coding or designing, you'll probably find me **learning new tech**, exploring Linux, or diving into cool tools and gadgets.
+I enjoy using Linux and I know my way around it a little :)

-Always curious, always building, and always trying to make things a little better than yesterday.
+Yeah, that's basically it.

 <h1>
  📍My Skills